 Students who enroll at The Ohio State University agree to abide by the Code of Student Conduct.

-Copies may be obtained from the Committee on Academic Misconduct office at 33 West 11th Avenue.
+Copies may be obtained from the Committee on Academic Misconduct Office.
 Each student is responsible for becoming familiar with the rules and regulations of The Ohio State University.